Architlall/TDOC-Esolang/README.md

 In write operations, we can work out by rendering or parsing the text lines by manipulating the string statements and writing them in a file.

-In C++, we have the file operations contained in the header called `#include<fstream>` which can be included to do the followinf operations :
+In C++, we have the file operations contained in the header called `#include<fstream>` which can be included to do the following operations :

     -ifstream = Reading from a file.
     -ofstream = Writing to a file.
     -fstream = to do both the operations.

 Basic Syntax :

 ```cpp
     - Reading: